SAP-samples/btp-data-to-value-workshop/00-data-preparation/README.md

 No data preparation required for the bootcamp participants.
 All the data sources has been prepared by SAP.
 ### #3-Archived Historic Book Sales Order items(2011~2020) in AWS S3
 No data preparation required for the bootcamp participants.
 All the data sources has been prepared by SAP.

+## License
+Copyright (c) 2021 SAP SE or an SAP affiliate company.
+All rights reserved.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](../LICENSES/Apache-2.0.txt) file.